alberto-rota/dasshboard-tui/README.md

 host's colour depends on what else is on screen: adding a host can shift a later one.
 Pin any host with `color = "#rrggbb"` and it never moves.

-**The palette is sized to the emoji, not the other way round.** A Ghostty tab title is text, so a coloured circle is the only way a host's colour can reach the tab bar itself — the background tint colours the surface, not the strip you actually scan.
+**The palette is sized to the emoji, not the other way round.** A tab title is text, so a coloured circle is the only way a host's colour can reach the tab bar itself — the background tint colours the surface, not the strip you actually scan, and it is the one of the two that needs Ghostty.
 There are nine circle emoji and red is spoken for, which leaves eight, one per palette slot.
 A richer palette would give two hosts the same circle and defeat the point.
 A hand-written hex gets the nearest circle by RGB distance, so `color = "#2255cc"` still shows 🔵.